Category - Governance

 TIMESHARE BOARDMANSHIP: Minutes and motions do matter

-By Lynne Kweder Q. As a new member of the board of directors of my timeshare resort’s owners’ association, I have been given many documents to read and study, including the minutes of the board meetings during the last two years.
-I find these minutes to be confusing and disturbing.
-They contain lengthy discussions reflecting […]
+By Lynne Kweder Q. As a new member of the board of directors of my timeshare resort’s owners’ association, I have been given many documents to read and study, including […]

 read more